larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 on the turtle itself, purely by vision, and without detailed calibration.
 (48:12)
-OK, Dave, Walt Patrick Winston.
+OK, Dave Waltz, Patrick Winston.
 Robert Woodham.
 OK they're all.
 OK,